Everything You Need to Know About Health Insurance for Long-Term Travelers

 But three major companies claim to be nomad-friendly, allowing you to buy their policies while on the road:

-SafetyWing calls its travel insurance “Nomad Insurance.”
+SafetyWing calls its travel insurance “Nomad Insurance Essential.”
 This coverage is available up to the age of 70, with terms of up to a year.
 It pays for “necessary” medical care up to $250,000 a year in most countries, with limited coverage in your home country, and even more limited coverage for everyone in the USA: 15 days after 90 days.
 Non-Americans have the option to get a USA add-on for better coverage, but it’s very expensive.

 Genki calls its travel insurance “Genki Explorer.”
 This coverage is also available up to the age of 70, for terms of up to two years.
 It pays for “necessary” medical care, with no maximum payout, including in your home country (except the USA), with brief, limited coverage for everyone in the USA (six weeks per 180 consecutive days).
 Again, there is an optional USA add-on for non-Americans, but it’s also very expensive.